jacob-elektronik/joe-api-documentation/README.md

 ## Document Polling

-The CustomerOrder API also serves its users with documents like, Orders, Invoices, DispatchNotes, OrderResponses.
+The Order API also serves its users with documents like, Orders, Invoices, DispatchNotes, OrderResponses.
 After successfully placing the order, the user can use the orderId to retrieve different documents related to the placed order.
 This also allows means for checking if a certain document is available yet.

 ![](images/docpol.PNG)